- Academic Affairs

 How will Academic Coaches help me?

 Coaches are trained to listen, observe, and customize their approach to the student’s individual needs.
 They seek to elicit solutions and strategies from the student, and they believe the student is naturally creative, resourceful, and whole.
-The coach’s job is to provide support to enhance the skills, resources, and creativity that the students already possess.
+The coach’s job is to provide support to enhance the skills, resources, and creativity that the student already possesses.

 What are some examples of topics I can be coached on?

 Academic coaching can be useful for accomplishing the following goals: